Provide a positive musical experience and encourage participation by balancing and integrating learning with high-energy camp songs and games.

 Some of the links on our site are affiliate links.
 If you click on a link and make a purchase, we may earn a small commission.

-Church Camp and Girl Scout Camp were a VERY important part of my life growing up.
+Church Camp and Scout Camp were a VERY important part of my life growing up.
 The camp songs and musical experiences I had there played a role in guiding me toward music as a career.

-Today, I would like to introduce you to a very accomplished teacher, musician, and guest blogger, Zach VanderGraaff.
+Today, I would like to introduce you to an accomplished teacher, musician, and guest blogger, Zach VanderGraaff.
 In addition to attending summer camps, Zach served as a camp counselor.
 I have a feeling that his early musical experiences at camps may have played a pivotal role in his choice to become a K-5 music teacher as well.